AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

+## What this is about

+### What is cofiring?

 Blending biomass with fossil fuels is a relatively low-cost technology to use renewable energy in the electricity generation sector.
 Most coal power plants can co-fire a small fraction (<10% energy) of biomass without major retrofit.
 In high income countries, over a hundred of power plants cofire biomass, often because governments forced utilities to deliver a minimum fraction of their electricity from renewable sources.

-Would that technology be appropriate in a middle income country on a coal binge: Vietnam?
-Here we show that the costs of cofiring 5% rice straw with coal are relatively modest, presenting two cases where the levelized cost of electricity would increase by less than 1%.
-These costs are lower than the benefits accruing to farmers selling straw to the plant and neighbors benefiting from improved air quality.
+### Why is it important to study cofiring economics?

+Would that technology be relevant in Vietnam, a middle income country?
+Here we study the business case for cofiring 5% rice straw with coal, in an old and in a new coal power plant.
+We compute the costs and benefits for three segments --farmers, reseller and plant owner-- as well as external benefits to society as a whole.
+We find that there is a business case: based on existing coal costs, the willingness to pay of the plant owner is greater than the willingness to accept of the farmer, plus transportation costs.
+External benefits come from two effects: reducing open air straw burning, and displacing greenhouse gas emissions for coal.
 Assuming a carbon value of 1$/tCO2, the value of avoided CO2 is small in front of agricultural and air quality benefits.

 ## Installation